rombrew/phobia/doc/HighFrequencyInjection.md

 HFI operation is based on inductance variance depending on the rotor position.
 Inductance variance can be produced by salient pole machine design (IPM, SynRM) or be saturation induced (BLDC).
-The first step is to specify `SALIENCY` depending on machine type.
+The first step is to specify the `SALIENCY` depending on machine type.

 	(pmc) reg pm.config_SALIENCY 1